wpilibsuite/frc-docs/source/docs/software/commandbased/binding-commands-to-triggers.rst

 Creating Your Own Custom Trigger
 --------------------------------

 While binding to HID buttons is by far the most common use case, advanced users may occasionally want to bind commands to arbitrary triggering events.
-This can be easily done by simply writing your own subclass of ``trigger`` or ``button``:
+This can be easily done by simply writing your own subclass of ``Trigger`` or ``Button``:

 .. tabs::